Skip to content

 Warning

-• Embedded DQL queries should be placed at the beginning of the template
+• Embedded DQL queries should be placed at the beginning of the template.

-• If the field names in DQL contain special characters, as with template variables, they should be rendered using {{ dql_data['host-name'] }}, {{ dql_data['@level'] }}.
+• If field names in DQL contain special characters, similar to template variables, they should be rendered using {{ dql_data['host-name'] }}, {{ dql_data['@level'] }}.

-More about DQL
+More DQL Documentation

 Feedback